-Acute pain is a type of sudden pain that may last for just a few days or for as long as six months.
-It is often related to an illness, injury, or medical procedure.
+Acute pain is a type of sudden pain that may last for just a few days or for as long as three months.
+It is often related to an illness, injury, or a medical procedure.
 Acute pain may be mild, moderate, or severe.

 Managing pain, stiffness, and swelling